ruprekhab/retail_analytics/README.md

 ## Project Overview

 This project involves a comprehensive SQL-based analysis of a retail dataset to uncover insights at both **product** and **regional** levels.
-The objective is to support strategic decision-making around **product expansion**, **promotional pricing**, and **market optimization**.
+The objective is to support strategic decision-making around **promotional pricing** and **market and expansion**.

 ## Business Objective

-To analyze product and regional sales data to uncover opportunities for **profit optimization**, **strategic product expansion**, and **regional performance improvement**.
+To analyze product and regional sales data to uncover opportunities for **profit optimization** and **regional performance improvement**.
 The goal is to identify:

-- Top-performing and underperforming product categories and sub-categories.
 - Regions that are under-penetrated or inefficient in terms of sales and profitability.
-- Actionable strategies to drive growth.
+- Actionable strategies to expand drive growth.